awwx/ar/readme.md

 easier to do with a compiler which isn't quite as tightly bound to Scheme.

-This code is under development, most of Arc is still unimplemented.
+This code is under development, much of Arc is unimplemented.

-There's a toy REPL (which doesn't bother to catch errors):
+Get to the REPL with:

-    racket repl.ss
+    racket as.ss

 or, if you have rlwrap:

-    rlwrap -q \" racket repl.ss
+    rlwrap -q \" racket as.ss

 You can also use "mzscheme" instead of "racket".